Insurance Provider: Gameday Insurance (Aviva Insurance Company of Canada)

 Varied coverage limits based on specific treatments and injuries.

 General Liability Policy

-GBC’s general liability insurance policy protects full member clubs and their registered members in the event of a lawsuit.
+GBC’s general liability insurance policy protects member clubs and their registered members in the event of a lawsuit.
 A lawsuit may result from negligence for bodily injury to participants, spectators and other members of the public or to damage to third party property, arising out of GBC-sanctioned activities.
-The primary general liability insurance provides coverage up to $5,000,000 per occurrence.
+The primary general liability insurance provides coverage up to $10 M per occurrence.
 The policy will pay the legally obligated settlement or judgment against the insured for compensatory damages in the event of a lawsuit.
 This coverage also includes legal liability for injury to participants.
-This policy covers all members of the club, including: executives, managers, coaches, trainers, officials, employees and volunteers who were acting within the scope of their duties on behalf of the full member club.
+This policy covers all members of the club, including: executives, managers, coaches, trainers, officials, employees and volunteers who were acting within the scope of their duties on behalf of the member club.

 The sub limit on Abuse coverage is $1 Million.
 GymBC’s staff and Board of Directors previously went through a thorough risk assessment when determining how to balance the cost of the premium, and managing the many types of risk and coverage that GymBC requires.

 This insurance provides the Insured with coverage for claims made as a result of the Insured Party’s wrongful acts including any negligent acts, errors or omissions committed in their insured capacity as a Director, Officer, or trustee, as well as any other matter claimed against them solely by reason of their serving in such insured capacity.
 This coverage includes Employment Practices Liability Coverage.